msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - the gateway hangup.

 To design applications using devices is always necessary:
-1. study each new device in detail ([tuyaDAEMONtoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can helps you in this task).
+1. study each new device in detail, as explained [step by step here](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON).
 2. If you use few devices, you can design an ad-hoc node-red flow, tuned on your devices.
 3. As general solution, to have a flexible but robust framework, better to use a data structure that verifies the commands sent to each device (like [global.alldevices](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices) object in tyuaDAEMON CORE).